vbauer/yandex-metrica-plugin/README.md

 Installation
 ------------

-This plugin is not yet available in the Jenkins plugin "hub".
-Until then, you can install the plugin easily by uploading the binary to Jenkins through Plugin Manager UI.
+This plugin is available in the Jenkins [Update Center](https://updates.jenkins-ci.org).
+Official documentation could be found [here](https://wiki.jenkins-ci.org/display/JENKINS/Yandex+Metrica+Plugin).

-To do so:
+You can install the plugin easily by uploading binary archive to Jenkins through Plugin Manager UI:

 * Build binary release.
 See "Development section" for additional information.
-* Go to Manage Jenkins>-Manage Plugins.
+* Go to Manage Jenkins -> Manage Plugins.
 * Switch to the "Advanced" tab.
 * In the "Upload Plugin" section, pick the binary downloaded in the first step and press "Upload".